Things NOT To Do When An Employee Resigns

 You make it personal

-And that's because you're suddendly facing new problems - find a substitute to do the job done by the employee who is resigning, explain to the higher management why the retention process did not work properly, and if you are lucky enough, to open a new position and start recruiting again.
+And that's because you're suddenly facing new problems - find a substitute to do the job done by the employee who is resigning, explain to the higher management why the retention process did not work properly, and if you are lucky enough, open a new position and start recruiting again.
 Or start working on making the case and convince the management team that you need a new hire.

 You take it personal